manasg/chef-deploy-test/chef-repo/cookbooks/aws-sa-e1/README.md

 Requirements
 ------------
 - Depends on AWS cookbook
-- Databag called aws with an item credentials.
+- Databag called aws with an item credentials (See chef-deploy-test/chef-repo/data_bags/aws/).
 That should contain your AWS access/secret keys.
 It is not added to the git repo (obviously)

 Attributes
 ----------